 The proponent may begin the process by identifying what form of land use they intend to develop their land for.
 All forms of land use must be approved in accordance with the allowed uses in the land-use zone that the subject lands fall within.
-If the zoning is such that the proposal cannot be approved, the zoning designation can be altered through a Zoning Bylaw amendment of the Zoning Map, based on the requirements of Section 4.14 of the Zoning Bylaw 2003.2099.
+If the zoning is such that the proposal cannot be approved, the zoning designation can be altered through a Zoning Bylaw Amendment of the Zoning Map, based on the requirements of Section 4.14 of the Zoning Bylaw 2003.2099.

 Plans must be submitted as to how the new development area will be serviced in terms of water, sewer and sanitary infrastructure and its access provided by legal roadways, as well as showing the design or materials used for the infrastructure.
 A number of standards must be met in their design, both meeting the requirements of local, provincial and national standards under acts and bylaws as well as of the particular design criteria choices of the City, such as that roads in new developments must provide paved access.
 The design standards of infrastructure and timing of its installation, as well as the calculation and timing of offsite development levy fees and payment, are typically agreed upon in Subdivision Servicing Agreement.
 Offsite development levies may alternatively be dealt with under a Development Levy Agreement.

-- Owner, applicant, agent, engineer, architect, tenant, or contractor in charge of the project
+- Owner, applicant, agent, engineer, architect, tenant, or contractor in charge of the project;

-- Civic address
+- Civic address;

-- Legal description (lot, block, registered plan number & subdivision where applicable)
+- Legal description (lot, block, registered plan number & subdivision where applicable);

-- Signature on behalf of the owner, and
+- Signature on behalf of the owner; and

-- Other details as specified on the development permit application
+- Other details as specified on the development permit application.

 The specifics of the approval process for the Development Permit, including whether or not the permit must be approved by City Council including public notification, depend on whether the desired use is a permitted or discretionary use within the zone that the subject lands fall under.
 See the permitted and discretionary uses listed for each different zone under Section 6.2 (for residential zones), Section 7 (for Commercial zones) and Section 8 (for industrial zones) to see what the desired land use falls under.